Correct Nineteenth Century Dance Technique

 Those three quotes from the nineteenth century tell us what not to do.
 Then what should we do instead?
 Was sloppy technique recommended?
 No, the nineteenth century ideal was quiet neatness, without stiff preciseness.

-Note that this comment was about waltzing, then quickly generalized to "all dances."
+Note that this comment began with waltzing, then quickly generalized to "all dances."

 This preference for quiet neatness prevailed throughout the nineteenth century, from Barclay Dun's 1818 eleven-page discourse on the beauty of modest simplicity, rejecting ostentatious exhibitions of footwork agility "with disgust," to 1890, when M.B.
 Gilbert began his General Remarks chapter with his most important rule, effortless dancing: